5 Ways to Stop Shaming Kids in the Name of Jesus

 Step 4: Let Kids Practice Grace

 As you lead by example and infuse your words and interactions with grace, let kids practice grace.
 This is key to cementing grace into their lives.
 It’s key to helping them understand that shame and guilt aren’t what faith is about.
-“We work service projects into our weekly strategy,” says Jonathan Cliff, next generations pastor at Trinity Church in Lubbock, Texas.
+“We work service projects into our weekly strategy,” says Jonathan Cliff, next generations pastor in Lubbock, Texas.
 “Each project brings the kids a need in our local community and gives them the chance to demonstrate to their families what they’ve learned [about grace].”

 By providing various avenues for kids to serve each other, families, church, community, and others in the world, you’ll give them opportunities to be successful at loving others just because.
 When you let kids experience what it means to give grace, they understand better God’s grace for them.
 They inherently understand that their service isn’t about shaming the people they’re helping; it’s about loving those people to echo God’s love for us.

 The previous steps are all practical ways you can infuse your ministry with a message of grace.
 But there’s one underlying aspect to conquer to ensure you pour grace into your ministry.
 You yourself must be immersed in the concept of grace.
 You can’t model grace to your kids unless you believe it applies to you, too.